mKimp/asciilines/README.md

 java readTvgFile
 ```

+# Failed Test

+The test fails in several cases.

++ If the input is an invalid file, the program fails immediately.
++ If the file is not structured as expected (string, int, int, string, int), the program fails immediately.
++ if the length in the rendered command line is 0 or less, the program still executes normally.
+However, there is an error message which indicates the illegal rendered character and its lenghth.
+The canvas will not display that rendered character.

 # License
 This program is licensed under the "MIT License".
 Please see the file LICENSE in the source distribution of this software for license terms.